mahsavafaie/wwc/README.md

 ## [File operations](https://github.com/interrogator/wwc/blob/master/resources/completed-notebooks/fileops.md)

 Python can be used to manipulate local and remote files in complex ways.
-This session centres on the `os` module.
+This session centres on the `os` and `sys` modules.

 ## [Wrap up](https://github.com/interrogator/wwc/blob/master/resources/completed-notebooks/wrapup.md)